Ervin Zukanović

-Ervin Zukanović ([ěrʋin zukâːnoʋitɕ]; born 11 February 1987) is a Bosnian professional footballer who plays as a centre-back for Super League Greece club Asteras Tripolis.
+Ervin Zukanović ([ěrʋin zukâːnoʋitɕ]; born 11 February 1987) is a Bosnian former professional footballer who played as a centre-back.

 Zukanović started his professional career at Željezničar.
-After leaving the club, he had short spells with Austria Lustenau II, Velež, Sulzberg and Uerdingen 05, before settling in Belgium, where he played for Dender, Eupen, Kortrijk and Gent.
+After leaving the club, he had short spells with Austria Lustenau II, Velež, Sulzberg and KFC Uerdingen, before settling in Belgium, where he played for Dender, Eupen, Kortrijk and Gent.
 In 2014, he was loaned to Chievo.
 The following year, Zukanović was transferred to Sampdoria.
-One year after, he switched to Roma, who loaned him to Atalanta in 2016 and to Genoa in 2017.
-A year later, he signed permanently with Genoa.
-In 2019, Zukanović joined Al Ahli.
-The following year, he signed with SPAL.
-Later that year, he moved to Fatih Karagümrük.
+One year after, he switched to Roma, who loaned him to Atalanta in 2016 and to Genoa in 2017, with whom he signed permanently a year later.
+In 2019, Zukanović joined Al-Ahli.
+The following year, he moved to SPAL.
+Later that year, he signed with Fatih Karagümrük.
 In 2022, he joined Asteras Tripolis.

 Zukanović made his senior international debut for Bosnia and Herzegovina in 2012, earning over 30 caps until 2019.

 Club career

 Early career

-Zukanović came through youth academy of his hometown club Željezničar.
+Zukanović came through the youth academy of his hometown club Željezničar.
 He made his professional debut in 2005 at the age of 18.
-After leaving the team, he had short spells with mostly lower-league clubs like Austria Lustenau II, Sulzberg and Uerdingen.
+After leaving the team, he had short spells with mostly lower-league sides like Austria Lustenau II, Sulzberg and KFC Uerdingen.

-In January 2009, he joined Belgian side Dender.
+In January 2009, he joined Belgian outfit Dender.
 On 7 March, he scored his first professional goal against Genk.

-In July 2010, he switched to Eupen.
+In July 2010, Zukanović switched to Eupen.

 In June 2011, he was transferred to Kortrijk.

 In December 2012, he moved to Gent.

 Chievo

-In June 2014, Zukanović was loaned to Italian team Chievo until the end of season, with an option to make the transfer permanent.
-He made his official debut for the club on 24 September against Sampdoria.
+In June 2014, Zukanović was loaned to Italian side Chievo until the end of the season.
+He made his official debut for the team on 24 September against Sampdoria.
 On 26 October, he scored his first goal for Chievo against Genoa.

-In June 2015, Chievo exercised their buy option and signed him permanently.
+In June 2015, Chievo signed him on a four-year deal.

 Sampdoria

-In July, Zukanović was transferred to Sampdoria for a fee of €2 million plus Fabrizio Cacciatore.
-He made his competitive debut for the side in UEFA Europa League qualifier against Vojvodina on 30 July.
+In July, Zukanović was transferred to Sampdoria for an undisclosed fee.
+He made his competitive debut for the squad in a UEFA Europa League qualifier against Vojvodina on 30 July.
 A month later, he made his league debut against Napoli.
 On 25 October, he scored his first goal for Sampdoria in a triumph over Hellas Verona.

 Roma

-In January 2016, Zukanović was sent on a six-month loan to Roma for initial €1.5 million, with buy option set at €2.5 million.
-On 30 January, he debuted officially for the team in a defeat of Frosinone.
-A month later, Roma effectuated their buy clause and signed him on a contract until June 2019.
-On 8 March, Zukanović debuted in UEFA Champions League away at Real Madrid.
+In January 2016, Zukanović was sent on a six-month loan to Roma, with an option to make the transfer permanent.
+He debuted officially for the club against Frosinone on 30 January.
+In March, Roma exercised their buy clause and signed him on a contract until June 2019.
+Zukanović debuted in the UEFA Champions League away at Real Madrid on 8 March.

 In July, he was sent on a season-long loan to Atalanta.

 Genoa

-In July 2017, Zukanović was loaned to Genoa for the remainder of campaign, with an obligatory buy after certain conditions are met.
-He debuted competitively for the club in a loss to Lazio on 17 September.
+In July 2017, Zukanović was loaned to Genoa for the remainder of the campaign.
+He debuted competitively for the side against Lazio on 17 September.

-In June 2018, Genoa signed him on a three-year contract.
+In June 2018, Genoa signed him on a three-year deal.